On a conjecture of Conlon, Fox and Wigderson: Introduction

 From Theorem \ref{n-r09} and Theorem \ref{cfw-2}, we know that for every $k\ge2$, there exist $\alpha_0,\alpha_1\in(0,1]$ such that the following holds:

 (i) if $0<\alpha\le \alpha_0$, then $r(B_{\alpha n}^{(k)},B_n^{(k)})= k(n+k-1)+1$;

 (ii) if $\alpha_1\le\alpha\le1$, then $r(B_{\alpha n}^{(k)},B_n^{(k)})= (\alpha^{1/k}+1)^kn+o(n).$

 However, the values of $\alpha_0$ and $\alpha_1$ are not very clear in general.
-Moreover, although Theorem \ref{cfw-2} shows that the random lower bound becomes asymptotically tight especially when $k\to \infty$, it does not say anything non-trivial even the simplest case $\alpha_1(2)$ other than $\alpha=1$.
+Moreover, although Theorem \ref{cfw-2} shows that the random lower bound becomes asymptotically tight when $k\to \infty$, it does not say anything non-trivial in the simplest case $k=2$ except when $\alpha=1$.